 THE JOURNAL OF THE AMERICAN LEATHER CHEMISTS ASSOCIATION (USPS #019-334) is published monthly by The American Leather Chemists Association, 1314 50th Street, Suite 103, Lubbock, Texas 79412.The Journal of the American Leather Chemists Association publishes manuscripts on all aspects of leather science, engineering, technology, and economics, and will consider related subjects that address concerns of the industry.
 Examples: hide/skin quality or utilization, leather production methods/equipment, tanning materials/leather chemicals, new and improved leathers, collagen studies, leather by-products, impacts of changes in leather products industries, process efficiency, sustainability, regulatory, safety, environmental, tannery waste management and industry economics.

-1. Download posterbook template (.doc file) from the ICPA 2020 website: Link.
+1. Download template (.doc file) from the ICPA 2020 website: Click Here (Long Abstract Submission).

-2. Submit completed poster paper as an 'Article Text' in the submission portal.
+2. Submit completed poster paper as an 'Posterbook Submission' in the Submission portal.

 4. Submission will be assigned to a designated ICPA scientific committee reviewer, who will provide one round of review.